patrickbrett/drift-lang/features.md

 # Known issues

-If there are multiple nested brackets, then programs behave unexpectedly.
+- If there are multiple nested brackets, then programs behave unexpectedly.
+- Local scope is limited to a single function; there is no stack determining variable scope.